 Lead Scouting Guide

-Manage early-stage prospects with confidence bands, signal tracking, and focus areas.
+Track early-stage contacts already in the workspace with confidence bands, signal tracking, and focus areas, not built-in prospecting or outreach.

 What Is Lead Scouting?